OpenReplyDE/zsh-forerunner/README.md

 ![screenshot of the console](misc/screen.png?raw=true "screenshot")

-# prerequisites
+## 🔌  prerequisites

-in order to take advantage of the configuration settings that come along with the patched font you will need to have the zsh shell installed
+in order to take advantage of the configuration settings that come along with the patched font you will need to have the zsh shell and [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) installed

 `brew install zsh`

+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`

-# install the patched nerdfont-complete font with the reply logo
+## 1️⃣ install the patched nerdfont-complete font with the reply logo

 install the fonts with the patched reply logo from the `vendor/nerdfont` directory. you can find the original font compilation under https://github.com/ryanoasis/nerd-fonts